A beautiful summer day at Idridgehay

 In the Village

-Idridgehay is only a small village.
-There is a village shop and a restaurant called The Black Swan.
-Stop off and have a look around if you fancy breaking up your journey!
+Idridgehay is only a small village, but it makes a lovely spot for a picnic, so why not stop off and have a look around if you fancy breaking up your journey!

-For the ramblers, Idridgehay is the perfect place to leave the train if you would like to walk to Wirksworth (around 3.5 miles).
+For the ramblers, Idridgehay is the perfect place to leave the train if you would like to walk along the Ecclesbourne Way.

 Getting to the Station